List of women's football clubs in Scotland

+This article lists the women's association football clubs in Scotland, organised by league and division.
+All women's leagues in Scotland are part of a pyramid structure administered by Scottish Women's Football, with the Scottish Women's Premier League at the top.
+The pyramid consists of five levels, ranging from the national top-flight divisions to regional leagues across the country.

 League pyramid

 All women's leagues in Scotland are part of a pyramid structure, with the Scottish Women's Premier League being at the top.
 Leagues become more regional at the bottom.

 Clubs are allowed numerous teams in the Leagues, however, no club can be permitted to have more than one team in each of the top two divisions.
 More than one team from the same club can, however, compete in the 2nd divisions.

 The Women's football in Scotland pyramid has 5 steps in it.
 They are: